Making a Murderer: Critical response

-The second season received positive reviews from critics, although less acclaimed than the first season.
-On Rotten Tomatoes, it has a 71% approval rating based on 35 reviews, with an average rating of 6.52 out of 10.
+The second season received positive reviews from critics, though less acclaimed than the first season.
+On Rotten Tomatoes, it has a 71% approval rating based on 41 reviews, with an average rating of 6.6 out of 10.
 The site's critical consensus is, "Making a Murderer's return may not yield closure for this maddening saga of crime and punishment, but the series' exploration of the U.S. justice system remains riveting."
-On Metacritic, it has a score of 67 out of 100, based on 11 critics, indicating "generally favorable reviews".
+On Metacritic, it has a score of 67 out of 100, based on 13 critics, indicating "generally favorable reviews".

 Accolades

 Public reaction

 The series gained a very large international audience.
 Some celebrities, including Alec Baldwin, Ricky Gervais, and Mandy Moore, praised the series on social media.

 A petition to the White House that requested pardons for Avery and Dassey garnered more than 128,000 signatures.
 The White House responded that, as the convictions were made in state court, the President had no authority to pardon either defendant.
 Then-governor Scott Walker of Wisconsin said he would not consider a pardon.

 Dassey is being represented by the Center on Wrongful Convictions of Youth at Northwestern University.
-Appeals within the state courts failed, but his conviction was overturned in federal district court on August 12, 2016, by a Magistrate Judge, based on the unconstitutional coercion of his confession.
+On August 12, 2016, a federal Magistrate Judge overturned Dassey's conviction on the basis that his confession was unconstitutionally coerced.
 His defense team had petitioned the court to hear his case on habeas corpus grounds.
-The U.S. Court of Appeals for the Seventh Circuit granted a stay of the release on November 16, 2016, pending resolution of the appeal.
+Prosecutors appealed the decision.
+The U.S. Court of Appeals for the Seventh Circuit granted a stay of Dassey's release on November 16, 2016, pending resolution of the appeal.
+On June 22, 2017, a three judge circuit panel affirmed the lower court's decision.
+The state then petitioned the appellate court to rehear the case en banc.
+The state's petition was granted and on December 8, 2017, the full circuit court reversed the magistrate's ruling, finding that Dassey's confession did not violate the Constitution.
+Dassey's attorneys filed a petition to have the Supreme Court hear his case, but the request was denied.
+Appeals to state courts also failed and Dassey remains in prison.

-As of January 9, 2016, Avery was being represented by Kathleen Zellner, a noted Chicago-area attorney, and Tricia Bushnell, legal director of the Midwest Innocence Project.
+As of January 9, 2016, Avery was being represented by Kathleen Zellner and Tricia Bushnell, legal director of the Midwest Innocence Project.
 In April 2019 Bushnell stopped representing Avery.